 Grab your Jimmy Buffett CD and head to the Apostle Islands, which provide some of the best blue-water paddling in the country.
-Explore the sandstone cliffs, sea caves, historic lighthouses and unspoiled beaches with Living Adventure kayak rental.
-Living Adventure offers full and half-day guided tours, as well as overnight tours in the summer.
+Explore the sandstone cliffs, sea caves, historic lighthouses and unspoiled beaches with Lost Creek Adventures.
 Or, sail the Apostle Islands with a U.S. Coast Guard licensed captain.
 Dream Catcher Sailing offers day trips or multi-day sailing vacations.

 Madeline Island, the largest of the Apostle Islands, is home to Big Bay State Park.
 Take a ferry over to visit the 2,350-acre park with 1.5 miles of beaches, campgrounds, and more than seven miles of hiking and nature trails.

 A variety of camping is available on the islands from rustic or remote to more traditional campsites.
 Use your own boat or kayak to access the islands or board one of the island shuttles offered by the Apostle Islands Cruises.
 Apostle Island Cruises also offer a variety of narrated boat and lighthouse tours.

 There’s plenty to do and see in Bayfield especially when it comes to the arts.
 Big Top Chautauqua is one of the nation’s most revered tented theater troupes.
 Enjoy live entertainment and original productions under this 900-person giant canvas tent.

 In July, Bayfield hosts the Festival of Arts, where over 90 artists from throughout the Midwest gather to showcase their art in a juried show.
 In addition, guests can take open house gallery tours and enjoy live music on the lakefront.

 In the fall, the Bayfield Apple Festival will take center stage as more than 50,000 people will pick their own apples and sample endless apple treats.